Sandro Marcos: Early life and education

-Marcos, nicknamed "Sandro", was born Ferdinand Alexander Araneta Marcos III on March 7, 1994 at Cardinal Santos Medical Center in San Juan, Metro Manila, to Bongbong Marcos, who was then serving as the representative for Ilocos Norte's second district, and attorney Liza Araneta Marcos.
+Ferdinand Alexander Araneta Marcos III, nicknamed "Sandro", was born on March 7, 1994 at Cardinal Santos Medical Center in San Juan, Metro Manila, to Bongbong Marcos, who was then serving as the representative for Ilocos Norte's second district, and attorney Liza Araneta Marcos.
 He is the eldest of the three sons.
 He is the grandson of the late president, Ferdinand Marcos and his wife Imelda Marcos.

 Marcos attended Kids Kollege, Inc. and Padre Annibale School in Laoag for his primary education.
 He then left for the United Kingdom and attended the Worth School for his secondary education from 2006 to 2013.
 After that, he went to the City, University of London, where he earned a degree in Bachelor of Science in International Relations with honors in 2016.
 He then earned his master's degree in Developmental Studies at the London School of Economics and Political Science in 2017.